-In April 2017 the Government introduced a requirement for Local Planning Authorities to publish a Brownfield Land Register by 31 December 2017.
-A Brownfield Land Register is a list of sites that have been previously developed that are potentially suitable for housing-led development.
+In April 2017 the Government introduced a requirement for Local Planning Authorities to publish a brownfield land register by 31 December 2017.
+A brownfield land register is a list of sites that have been previously developed that are potentially suitable for housing-led development.
 The Council is required to review and update its register annually.

 The Register is required to be kept in two parts:

 - Part 1 will contain sites categorised as previously developed land which are considered by the Council to be suitable, available and achievable for housing-led development